dekoza/mtgpl/XLN.rst

    When Sailor of Means enters the battlefield, create a Treasure token.
 (It's an artifact with "|tap|, Sacrifice this artifact: Add one mana of any color.")

-:mtgtip:`Search for Azcanta<https://cards.scryfall.io/border_crop/front/1/a/1a7e242e-bb48-4134-a1c2-6033713d658f.jpg?1562551479|https://scryfall.com/card/xln/74/search-for-azcanta-azcanta-the-sunken-ruin?utm_source=api>`
+:mtgtip:`Search for Azcanta<https://cards.scryfall.io/border_crop/front/1/a/1a7e242e-bb48-4134-a1c2-6033713d658f.jpg?1665819797|https://scryfall.com/card/xln/74/search-for-azcanta-azcanta-the-sunken-ruin?utm_source=api>`
-   At the beginning of your upkeep, look at the top card of your library.
-You may put it into your graveyard.
+   At the beginning of your upkeep, surveil 1.
 Then if you have seven or more cards in your graveyard, you may transform Search for Azcanta.
+(Look at the top card of your library.
+You may put that card into your graveyard.)

-:mtgtip:`Azcanta, the Sunken Ruin<https://cards.scryfall.io/border_crop/back/1/a/1a7e242e-bb48-4134-a1c2-6033713d658f.jpg?1562551479|https://scryfall.com/card/xln/74/search-for-azcanta-azcanta-the-sunken-ruin?utm_source=api>`
+:mtgtip:`Azcanta, the Sunken Ruin<https://cards.scryfall.io/border_crop/back/1/a/1a7e242e-bb48-4134-a1c2-6033713d658f.jpg?1665819797|https://scryfall.com/card/xln/74/search-for-azcanta-azcanta-the-sunken-ruin?utm_source=api>`
    (Transforms from Search for Azcanta.)

    |tap|: Add |mana_u|.